 After reaching over 100,000 signatures and seeing the media frenzy that occurred as a result of citizens across the state (and outside of the state) speaking up, petition starter Monroe decided to take the grassroots movement and turn it into a formal, organized, and powerful advocacy organization to ensure the fight does not end without all avenues of success pursued.

 My name is Dr. Monroe Mann, PhD, Esq, MBA.
 I'm a resident of Westchester County, New York, and (to avoid confusion) son of the late Port Chester attorney of the same name.
 You can google my name to learn more about me.
 For those who don't know, I'm the guy who started the petition to return the traditional Indian/Dutch Tappan Zee name to our new bridge.
 Rationale: History Matters.
+And most of what the Journal News wrote about me is completely fabricated, in case you stumble upon that hit job.

 The arguments that Albany & its supporters make in defense of the renaming do not stand up: